One of Canadian Art Junkie’s all-time reader favourites, from the archives.

-The work of young Québécois artist Jannick Deslauriers emphasizes art’s most fragile elements, through a mass of translucent fabric.
+The work of Québécois artist Jannick Deslauriers emphasizes art’s most fragile elements, through a mass of translucent fabric.
 Her delicate fibre art spins out thread sculptures that send strong messages, covering the ghosts of cities, people and of war.
 (Above: Piano, 2010-11, crinoline, rigid mesh, organza and thread)

 From the Battlefield series: Poppies.
 2008- 2009. textile installation. various dimensions (h: 10 feet) Ghosts of artifacts — tanks, pianos, fields of poppies — half-float in her sculptural installations, hollow and wavering.

 “Elements from Jannick Deslauriers’ work create a discourse between fear and dreams, between civility and death, between harmony and conflict, between fantasy and horror,” Christiane Gauthier writes in the pamphlet for the Battlefield exhibition.
 “Her work expresses a dream which enables us to comprehend fully the contrasts inherent in our human condition and which allows us to understand our true nature.”

 These two are from the series Ghosts of Montreal.